Free Consultation from a Top-Rated Bankruptcy Attorney

 In Ohio, there are statutory exemptions that protect at least some of the monies that can be taken by creditors.
 For example, creditors can only take up to 25% of your wages, and currently, a creditor can only take monies in bank accounts that exceed $475.00.
 Also, a general creditor cannot seize any money you receive from a federal benefit such as Social Security Income or Social Security Disability Income.
 In bankruptcy, we use these state law exemptions to protect your assets.

 Filing bankruptcy will halt lawsuits and potential wage garnishments and bank levies.
-If a creditor is attempting to seize your assets, call our Columbus Bankruptcy Attorneys at Sheppard Law Offices as soon as possible at (877) 505-9455 to ask about your legal rights and remedies.
+If a creditor is attempting to seize your assets, contact our team of Columbus Bankruptcy Attorneys at Sheppard Law Offices at (877) 505-9455 to ask about your legal rights and remedies.
+We also offer a free consultation.

 Contact Sheppard Law Offices to discuss your particular situation.
 For your convenience we have law offices in Columbus, Newark, Mount Vernon, Akron and Canton Ohio, Or call today to schedule your free consultation at (877)505-9455.